 Bij Learnit zijn we ervan overtuigd dat wanneer jij draaitabellen gaat gebruiken je vast net zo enthousiast bent als wij.
 Succes met het gebruik hiervan!

 Do you want personal guidance, feedback and practice with your own situations?
 Sign up for our one-day training Excel pivot tables, formulas and functions.
 You can follow this training in versions 2007, 2010, 2013 or 2016Link

-Already can make good use of Excel 2013 after the tiplijst in our previous blog?
-We will gladly help you to increase the ease of use.
-That's why there are six tips below to help you get on with one of the most important computing and presentation programs in the workplace.
+Already make good use of Excel 2013 after the tip list in our previous blog?
+We'd like to give you a helping hand to increase the ease of use.
+That's why below are six more tips to get you started with one of the most important calculation and presentation tools for the workplace.

 The fill handle allows you to quickly copy formulas and series.
 When you hover the cursor over an active cell at the bottom right, your cursor changes to a cross and you can copy it to the desired direction.
 In the figure below, the fill handle is shown in red.
 When you double-click instead of dragging, the formula/series is automatically copied.
 In the figure below this will be to cell C5.